chocoteam/pychoco/docs/api/variables.rst

 BoolVar
 -------

-Boolean variables represent a boolean valu (0/1 or False/True).
+Boolean variables represent a boolean value (0/1 or False/True).
 They are a special case of integer variables where the domain is restricted to [0, 1], and can be created from a Model object using the following methods:

 .. autofunction:: pychoco.variables.variable_factory.VariableFactory.boolvar